← All posts

 What Heppner does

 Heppner is not a general anti-AI decision.
-It is a privilege and work-product decision about a specific kind of workflow.
+The decision addresses privilege and work-product claims in a specific kind of workflow.

 Judge Rakoff held that written exchanges between the defendant and Anthropic's consumer version of Claude were protected by neither the attorney-client privilege nor the work product doctrine on the facts before the court.